MauroCE/PersonalWebsite/content/project/breaking_italy/index.md

 slides: example
 ---

-# Exploring News Through Data: A Data-Driven Dive into News
+# Exploring News Through Data: Where Insightful Journalism Meets Analytics

 Get ready to dive into the world of news, info, and Italy like never before.
 This project is a hands-on journey through data science, machine learning, and Python programming, and it's all about peeling back the layers of the biggest infotainment YouTube channel in Italy.